 For now, my current BMI is just above the upper limit for the normal range for my height.
 However, at my age, it turns out that being slightly overweight correlates to better long-term survival than does normal weight, so I do not intend to do any more weight loss dieting.
 However, I always make every effort to keep my post-meal blood sugars within the target range that will prevent complications.
 So far, 19 years after diagnosis, I do not have any of the classic diabetic complications.

-I currently weigh 145 lbs.
-After losing 30 pounds with a low carb diet, I have maintained that weight for many years.
-My current BMI is within the normal range for my height.
-At one point I exercised daily for a year and got my body fat down to 24%, which put me into the "Fitness" category for a woman my age.
-Despite what my doctors had told me, weight loss and intense fitness didn't do a thing for my blood sugars, which got worse.
+Why I Created This Website Back in 2004 after losing the weight via a very low carb diet I exercised daily for a year and got my body fat down to 24%, which put me into the "Fitness" category for a woman my age.
+But despite what my doctors had told me, this weight loss and fitness regimen didn't do a thing for my blood sugars, which got worse.

-This raised my curiosity.
-I started tracking through the research articles available for free on the web. (many of them, now, alas, are no longer free, but I was lucky that I started my research back in 2004 when they were.)
+This raised my curiosity and I started tracking through the many research articles about diabetes available for free on the web.
+(Many of them, now, alas, are no longer free, but I was lucky that I started my research back in 2004 when they were.)